m-matthews/CarND-Vehicle-Detection/writeup.md

 | [vehicles.yaml](./carnd/vehicles.yaml) | Hyperparameters used by the vehicle detection training.
 The values are saved in this file to enable later pipeline code to ensure it uses consistent parameters. |

-## Output Videa
+## Output Video

-The video correctly identifies the vehicles within the input video stream.
+The [project video](./output_images/project_video_output.mp4) correctly identifies the vehicles within the input video stream.

-Note that oncoming traffic is detected at 0:09 and 0:22.
-Note that due to the heat-map thresholding using previous frames to smooth any intermittent detection, this results in the detection of the fast-moving oncoming vehicles drawing squares slightly to the rear of those vehicles.
+Note that oncoming traffic is detected at 0:09 and 0:22, however due to the heat-map thresholding using previous frames to smooth any intermittent detection, this results in the detection of the fast-moving oncoming vehicles drawing squares slightly to the rear of those vehicles.

 The video and pipeline also make use of the `Line` and `Lane` classes developed in the previous [Advanced Lane Line Detection](https://github.com/m-matthews/CarND-Advanced-Lane-Lines/blob/master/writeup.md) project.

-![alt text][videoout1]

 ## Discussion